Shopify · Multi-Currency

 What You'll Learn

-Why manual collections break down when you create collections across Shopify stores in multiple countries and currencies
+Why manual collections break down when you manage Shopify stores across multiple countries and currencies

-How to create smart collections using selection conditions to automatically include matching products based on regional rules
+How to create smart collections using selection conditions that automatically include matching products

 The role of PIM as a powerful tool for centralizing data and maintaining consistency across storefronts